Growing tomatoes is just as much fun as it is rewarding. We like to start tomatoes from seeds and watch the miracle of life to develop.

 For tomatoes (and peppers as well) I like the (free) one quart size yogurt containers, they have the optimal size for those plants.
 First I make some holes in the bottom for drainage, then fill them about half with potting soil (You will see later why just half full).

-We use the Sunshine mix potting soil for seed starting.
+We mostly use the Sunshine mix potting soil for seed starting.
 You can use advanced, or professional mix as well as all purpose. #4 is suitable for organic gardening.
-In Canada we order the Sunshine potting soil through a local Home&Hardware store.
+In Canada, we order the Sunshine potting soil through a local Home & Hardware store.
 It is a great soil for anything and everything you want to grow in containers, not just seedlings.

 Plant the seeds